Recent school shootings in the US

 Gaskill was praised because he reportedly contained the situation in under a minute, Cameron said.

+“On Tuesday … our lives changed completely and totally forever.
+My daughter was hurt by a boy who shot her in the head and took everything from our lives,” she said.

+A 14-year-old boy, later identified as Desmond Barnes, was also injured in the shooting.
+Authorities said he was shot in the thigh but was later released from a local hospital.

-A 14-year-old boy who was also injured in the shooting is in stable condition, authorities say.
-Police are investigating if the boy was shot by Rollins or Gaskill while the two exchanged gunfire.
+Police are still investigating if the boy was shot by Rollins or Gaskill while the two exchanged gunfire.

 Huffman High School, Alabama